 Step 1: Time your harvest correctly.
-Wait for dry weather to dig up sweet potatoes and yams (did you know there’s a difference?).
+Wait for dry weather to dig up sweet potatoes and yams.
 Wet tubers attract insects, disease and mold.

 Step 2: Cure them.
 Lay the tubers in a warm location, similar to potato storage.
 Let them dry for 10 days to two weeks.
 Curing ensures excess moisture is drawn out, preventing mildew.

 Step 3: Pack them.
 Box up the tubers or wrap them in newspaper.
 Store them in a cool pantry or closet at 55° to 60°.
 If no cool place is available, pack them in layers of sand in barrels or crates.
 The sand cushions and keeps the tubers cool, but not cold enough to freeze.
 Place the containers in a moderately warm basement or garage.

 Step 4: Cook them!
 We have 55 savory sweet potato dishes right here.

 Step 1: Trim the tops.
 Cut off the leafy tops.
 Left on, they will draw moisture from the vegetable.
 Brush off loose dirt and remove any damaged ones.

 Step 2: Pack them.
 Place the root vegetables, unwashed, in boxes layered with slightly damp sand.
 Dry leaves or sawdust can also be used.

 Step 3: Store them.
 Keep them in a cool place such as a basement.